 A digital key fob

-You can already ditch your house key by having a HomeKit lock, but ditching the keyring entirely isn't possible yet.
-Most cars need a key fob present to be driven, and while Apple has a solution for this, it will take some time to get into most customers' hands.
+You can already ditch your house key by having a HomeKit lock, but ditching the keyring entirely isn't possible without a lot of expense.
+Most cars need a key fob present to be driven, and while Apple has a solution for this with Car Key, it will take some time to get into most customers' hands.

 Tokenized access to the car is handled similarly to credit cards stored within Apple Pay wallets.
-Only the owner's phone and token — or any keys they've shared with others — can access the vehicle.
+Only the owner's phone and token can access the vehicle or any keys they've shared with others.